 For these kids, this hatred is considered “normal.”
 It shows how easy it is to influence younger people, as they are still naive.

 Jojo starts out as a Nazi fan with an imaginary friend Hitler.
 Funny enough, Hitler is being played by Taiki Waititi himself.
-And I can’t believe I’m saying this, but I enjoyed seeing him on-screen because there was a comedic tone to it.
-He made me crack up all the time.
+And I can’t believe I’m saying this, but I enjoyed seeing him on-screen because there was a comedic tone to him.
+In fact, he made me crack up all the time.

 What I love about the movie “Jojo Rabbit” is his naivety.
 He has been told to hate, but experience tells him otherwise.
-You can feel the conflict clash with his ideology.
+Therefore, you can feel the conflict clash with his ideology.